Water and Biodiversity

 Water is essential for all life on Earth.
 From the smallest microbe to the largest known life form on Earth – the Blue Whale – life cannot exist without water.

-International Day for Biological Diversity, and the theme is Water and Biodiversity.
+Today is the International Day for Biological Diversity, and the theme is Water and Biodiversity.
 This theme was chosen to coincide with the International Year of Water Cooperation (2013, as designated by the United Nations), which was specifically celebrated on March 22 as World Water Day.
 The objective of World Water Day and the International Year of Water Cooperation is to raise awareness about challenges facing water management and ties to sustainable development while also exploring ways to cooperate to ensure that everyone has access to the clean water needed to survive.

 The International Day for Biological Diversity was established in 1993 by the United Nations “to increase awareness and understanding about biodiversity issues.”
 It occurs every year on May 22 and is organized by the Convention on Biological Diversity.